LukJA/NoTeX-Concept/docs/_posts/2020-11-28-NoTeX-TheConcept.md

 - It may consist of multiple separate tools that combine, (UI, Daemon etc.)

-Currently I am in the process of developing the spec, and designing a project architecture.
+See the next post for a look at building a more comprehensive project spec.

 **If you have a feature request to add to the spec, that you believe would make a tool such as this more valuable to you (e.g. include a built in plotting tool for basic sketching) please post a *Feature Request* as a [GitHub Issue](https://github.com/LukJA/NoTeX-Concept/issues).**